 For the smoking lounge in Radio City Music Hall, he created a tour de force of exaggerated masculinity called Men Without Women.
 He hated the title and had misgivings about the mural’s location, but decided “it was an opportunity to get my work out in public, even if it is in the men’s room.”

-His eligibility for government funding ended in August of 1939.
-Free to choose his own subject matter, Davis painted “the many beauties to be found in the common things in our environment.”
-He meant the Massachusetts coastline, not his rat-infested, third-floor walkup on Seventh Avenue and 13th Street, where he was struggling with poverty and alcoholism.
+When his eligibility for government funding ended in August of 1939, Davis was free to choose his own subject matter.
+He decided to paint “the beauty to be found in the common things in our environment,” by which he meant the Massachusetts coastline, not his rat-infested, third-floor walkup on Seventh Avenue and 13th Street, where he was struggling with poverty and alcoholism.

 At critical moments in his career, Davis turned to jazz for inspiration.
 He worked on The Mellow Pad, the pictorial equivalent of rhythm and syncopation, for six years.